 \subsection{Evaluation summary}

-In order to assess the proposed approach, \sbounti\ topics were generated from sets of tweets and examined by inspecting their characteristics, using them in processing tasks, and comparing them with topics generated from \bounti.
-Our main inquiry was to assess the viability of generating topics from collections of micbroblog posts with use of resources on \lod.
+To assess the proposed approach, \sbounti\ topics were generated from sets of tweets and examined by inspecting their characteristics, using them in processing tasks, and comparing them with topics generated from \bounti.
+Our main inquiry was to assess the viability of generating topics from collections of microposts with the use of resources on \lod.
 We found that considerable links between tweets and \lod\ resources were identified and that identifying topics from the constructed entity co-occurrence graph yielded relevant topics.
-With semantic queries and reasoning, we saw that it was possible to reveal information that is not directly accessible in the original source (tweets), which could be very useful for those (\ie\ campaign managers, marketers, journalists) who are following information from social media.
+With semantic queries and reasoning, we saw that it was possible to reveal information that is not directly accessible in the source (tweets), which could be very useful for those (\ie\ campaign managers, marketers, journalists) who are following information from social media.

-The proposed approach is a straightforward one aimed to gain a basic understanding of the feasibility of mapping sets of tweets to semantically related entities.
+The proposed approach is a straightforward one aimed at gaining a basic understanding of the feasibility of mapping sets of tweets to semantically-related entities.
 If possible, this would facilitate a vast number of applications that harvest the richly connected web of data.
 Our observations lead us to believe that this is possible.
-Furthermore, this approach would improve by enhancing the techniques used to identify and relate topic elements, refining the topic representation, and with the increasing quality of data on \lod\ which have been improving in terms of quantity and quality during the span of this work, which is most encouraging.
-Potential improvements are elaborated in \nameref{sec:discussion} section.
+Furthermore, this approach would improve by enhancing the techniques used to identify and relate topic elements, refining the topic representation, and with the increasing quality of data on \lod, which have been improving in terms of quantity and quality during the span of this work, a most encouraging prospect.
+Potential improvements are elaborated in the following section.